gokselkacar/My_Portfolio_Projects/Customer segmentation using the K-means algorithm for targeted marketing strategies/README.md

 ## Customer Segmentation and Targeted Marketing Strategy

 ### Objective:
-Develop a customer segmentation model to categorize customers into distinct groups based on their purchasing behavior and personal characteristics.
-Use this model to recommend targeted marketing strategies for a retail company.
+Developing a customer segmentation model to categorize customers into distinct groups based on their purchasing behavior and personal characteristics.
+Using this model to recommend targeted marketing strategies for a retail company.